Contributor

 History

-The 3 6 9 Leaders Table started coming together in 2021 to discuss policy and advocacy for early learning and literacy.
-Conversations were spearheaded by Steacy Pinney and Calgary Reads and linked to the Enough for All strategy’s Early Learning and Care lever of change.
+The 3 6 9 Leaders Table convened for three years, discussing policy and advocacy for early learning and literacy.
+Conversations were spearheaded by Steacy Pinney, former CEO of Calgary Reads and linked to the Enough for All strategy’s Early Learning and Care lever of change.

 The collaborative's members